ilanschnell/bitarray/doc/represent.rst

 Note that ``ba2base(2, a)`` is equivalent to ``a.to01()`` and that ``ba2base(16, a)`` is equivalent to ``ba2hex(a)``.
-Unlike ``ba2hex()``, ``ba2base()`` does not take advantage of byte level operations and is therefore a slower, although it is still implemented in C.
+Unlike ``ba2hex()``, ``ba2base()`` does not take advantage of byte level operations and is therefore slower, although it is also implemented in C.
 The inverse function is called ``base2ba()``.